gdennie/toml/toml.md

 ## Array of Tables

 The last syntax that has not yet been described allows writing arrays of tables.
-These can be expressed by using a header with a name in double brackets.
+These can be expressed by using a header with a name in double brackets and repeated for each entry.
 The first instance of that header defines the array and its first table element, and each subsequent instance creates and defines a new table element in that array.
 The tables are inserted into the array in the order encountered.